web2solutions/dhx/docs/$dhx.dataDriver.md

 - Provide support for offline applications.
 Nomore blockers when your server goes offline.

+- Cross window state.
+If you have your app opened in multiple browser tabs, now you can keep it data in sync.

 - Multi thread environment instead single thread environment. no blocking.

-- Uses a MQ system for implementing interoperable communication between database elements X components X server
+- Uses a MQ system for implementing interoperable communication between database elements X components X server X browser windows

 - Bind and Sync DHTMLX components through multiple databases and tables.